R Script File

 "Hello World!"

-In this R Tutorial, we have learnt basic syntax required to write R Script File and execute R Script Example File with R interpreter, Rscript.
+In this R Tutorial, we learned basic syntax required to write R Script File and execute R Script File with Rscript.